Finite time pseudo-rip singularity in cosmology: Raychaudhuri averaging and related strength of exotic singularities

-For the accelerating model (\ref{eq:model2}), note that the denominator in the Raychaudhuri averaging (\ref{thetaav}) is a finite and positive quantity as the co-moving 3-volume is a smooth positive-defined function on that compact integration range.
+For the accelerating model (\ref{eq:model2}), the denominator in the Raychaudhuri averaging (\ref{thetaav}) remains finite and positive since the co-moving 3-volume is a smooth positive-defined function on that compact integration range.
 For the numerator, expressions (\ref{eq:model2}) and (\ref{2ndmodel2}) lead to

-which is again finite.
-This shows that the FTPR singularity which appears in the accelerating model (\ref{eq:model2}) is also weak in the sense of Raychaudhuri spacetime averaging.
+which is finite provided that $0\leq m<6$.\footnote{The case of $m=6$ cannot be directly evaluated using expression (\ref{eq:RayFTPR}).
+When properly addressed, this case introduces a logarithm divergence at $a_0\to0$.} Note that this condition is clearly satisfied in the physically relevant scenarios, in particular, for radiation ($m=4$) and dust ($m=3$).
+This shows that the FTPR singularity appearing in the accelerating model (\ref{eq:model2}) is also weak in the sense of Raychaudhuri spacetime averaging.